Start your journey

 Click on the interactive map on the Where can I go? page to see where our partner universities are located.
-Use the internet to research what the area has to offer and read our returning students' feedback on the Study Abroad Minerva organisation to find out how it compares to Leeds!
+Use the internet to research what the area has to offer and read our returning students' feedback on the Host University Catalogue to find out how it compares to Leeds!

 Do you have a current interest you want to keep up?